willnet/rspec-style-guide/README_EN.md

 ## Don't change data with update

-It's difficult to grasp the final condition of a column of a record created with FactoryGirl when it is changed with `update`, and it's also hard to tell which attributes the test depends on, so it's best to avoid this.
+It's difficult to grasp the final condition of a column of a record created with FactoryBot when it is changed with `update`, and it's also hard to tell which attributes the test depends on, so it's best to avoid this.

 ```ruby
 describe Post do